 Public opinion on immigrationThe public opinion on immigration in the United States has become increasingly more favorable over the last 15 years.
 A 2020 poll on immigration found that 77 percent of American respondents thought that immigration was a good thing for the country, an increase from the 61 percent who agreed with that statement in 2005.

-In a 2019 poll, American adults were asked to state their opinion on whether immigrants strengthen the country because of their hard work and talents.
-About 75 percent of respondents born after 1980 gave a positive answer, while only 44 percent of Americans, born in the time period from 1928 to 1945, agreed with the statement.
-In a 2019 poll on illegal immigrants being allowed to stay in the U.S. if they fulfill certain criteria, 72 percent of American respondents believed that illegal immigrants should have a way to them to stay legally, if certain requirements are met.
-Around 27 percent of respondents thought that illegal immigrants should not be allowed to stay in the country legally.
+In a 2020 poll on illegal immigrants being allowed to stay in the U.S. if they fulfill certain criteria, 75 percent of American respondents believed that illegal immigrants should have a way to them to stay legally if certain requirements are met.
+Around 24 percent of respondents thought that illegal immigrants should not be allowed to stay in the country legally.